directus/directus/docs/app/content-collections.md

 # Collection Page

-> This is the main gateway to your content Items, providing a highly configurable Layout for browsing and visualizing
-> the Items within a Collection.
-The Page Header includes key action buttons for sorting, filtering, creating, deleting,
+> The Collections Page displays all Items within a Collection.
+The page comes with highly configurable Layouts for
-> and batch editing Items.
+> browsing, visualizing, and managing these Items.

 [[toc]]